-The FY2023 state unrestricted appropriation of \$20,325,890 reflects a \$728,864, or 3.72% increase over prior year's appropriation of \$19,597,026.
-The net increase is due to the following factors: an increase in state funded fringe benefit costs of \$429,355, an increase of \$305,794 in the annual state maintenance appropriation, an increase in tuition remitted to the state in the amount of \$1,068 and a decrease of \$5,217 in state telecom lease payments.
+The FY2024 state unrestricted appropriation of \$24,380,879 reflects a \$4,054,989, or 19.95% increase over prior year's appropriation of \$20,325,890.
+The net increase is due to the following factors; an increase in state funded fringe benefit costs of \$1,837,674, an increase of \$2,215,601 in the annual state maintenance appropriation and performance funding, which includes an additional \$1,637,978 received in FY2024 for retroactive collective bargaining increases, an increase in tuition remitted to the state in the amount of \$33,894, an increase of \$10,908 in state telecom lease payments and a revenue reimbursement payment from a vendor state agency of \$24,700.

-State restricted appropriation for FY2023 is \$828,490, which represents an increase of \$492,412, or 146.52% from last year's appropriation of \$336,078.
-Changes from prior year include a decrease of \$11,693 in revenue for the Center for Corporate and Professional Education, an increase from Massachusetts Rehabilitation Commission funding, which funds student interpreter costs, in the amount of \$4,618, and an increase in the award of SUCCESS funding in the amount of \$499,487.
+State restricted appropriation for FY2024 is \$898,669, which represents an increase of \$70,179, or 8.47% from last year's appropriation of \$828,490.
+Changes from prior year include an increase of \$5,550 in revenue for the Center for Corporate and Professional Education, a decrease by \$9,456 in Massachusetts Rehabilitation Commission funding, which funds student interpreter costs and an increase in the award of SUCCESS funding in the amount of \$74,085.

-Capital appropriation increased by \$6,252,940, from \$6,677,537 in FY2022 to \$12,930,477 in FY2023, due to the change in amount and the addition of, or the elimination of several special appropriations from the Division of Capital Asset Management & Maintenance (DCAMM) because of project completion, relative to the prior fiscal year, and additional funding received for new or on-going projects, most notably, the Science and Technology building project.
-Specifically, in FY2023 state funds received and spent by the College include \$9,086,818 for completed construction of the new science and engineering building, \$714,230 in funds received to complete numerous small-scale projects and \$170,000 to fund the parking lot solar panel project.
-Projects completed and capitalized in FY2023 include the science and engineering building construction, capitalized at \$36,462,691 and the installation of the parking lot solar canopy, capitalized at \$170,000.
-Funding received and spent in FY2023 for projects considered to be ongoing include \$2,843,356 to improve campus restroom accessibility and \$116,073 to continue work on the campus-wide energy and water conservation project.
+Capital appropriation decreased by \$9,789,327, from \$12,930,477 in FY2023 to \$3,141,150 in FY2024, due to the change in amount and the addition of, or the elimination of several special appropriations from the Division of Capital Asset Management & Maintenance (DCAMM) because of project completion, relative to the prior fiscal year, and additional or reduced funding received for new or on-going projects, most notably, the Science and Technology building project.
+Specifically, in FY2024 state funds received and spent by the College include \$2,163,136 for completed construction of the new science and engineering building, \$101,160 in funding for the continuing energy and water conservation project, \$503,204 in funds received to improve restroom accessibility, \$259,765 in funding for building envelope repairs and \$113,885 received to fund the replacement of a generator in the Lorusso building.
+Projects completed and capitalized in FY2024 include the replacement of the Lorusso building generator, capitalized at \$164,285 and the completion of the restroom accessibility project, capitalized at \$2,961,988.
+Funding received and spent in FY2024 for projects considered to be ongoing include \$259,765 for building envelope repair work and \$101,160 to continue work on the campus-wide energy and water conservation project.

-During FY2023, major capital improvement net additions totaled \$12,930,478.
-These additions are solely due to increases in Building and Improvements, with no additions to the Furnishing and Equipment line items.
-The increase to Building and Improvements is comprised of a net of construction in progress and current year expenditures made of \$9,812,914 for completion of the science and engineering building, which is capitalized in FY2023, an additional expenditure for the ongoing Commonwealth energy and water conservation project of \$116,073, the completion and capitalization of the parking lot solar canopy in the amount of \$170,000, the net of construction in progress and actual expenditure for the completion of the M.W.
-Wilkens entry repair project, amounting to \$43,700, completion of the paving project of parking lot 12 in the amount of \$472,787, construction in progress amounting to \$50,400 for the continued Lorusso building generator repair and an addition of \$2,264,604 in construction in progress for the ongoing campus-wide restroom accessibility project.
+During FY2024, major capital improvement net additions totaled \$3,340,150.
+These additions include an increase to Furnishing and Equipment of \$199,000 which is the result of a donation of a Cessna aircraft, and increases in Building and Improvements of \$3,141,150.
+The increase to Building and Improvements is comprised of a net of construction in progress and current year expenditures made of \$101,160 for ongoing work on the Commonwealth energy and water conservation program, an additional expenditure for the building envelope repair project of \$259,765, the completion and capitalization of the Lorusso building generator project in the amount of \$113,885, additional construction in progress and actual expenditure by the Commonwealth for the operational science and engineering building of \$2,163,136 and completion and capitalization of the restroom accessibility project, resulting in a net addition of \$503,204.